OlibabaTV/Introduction-to-GitHub/README.md

 ![Picture](clonet.PNG)

+This process will have your Git repository cloned in your local Git CMD.

 # **How to do a pull request**
-Pull requests works for collaboration, it inform collaborators about changes made in a GitHub repository.
-Before you do a pull request of a repository you will need to duplicate that repository called fork so you can make changes without affecting the original project file.
+Next, after cloning a repository, is how to perform a pull request.
+Pull requests work for collaboration; they inform collaborators about changes made in a GitHub repository.
+Before you do a pull request on a repository, you will need to duplicate that repository, called a fork, so you can make changes without affecting the original project file.

 ### 1. **Fork Respository**
-If you have identified the repository you are making changes to, you navigate to the upper right hand corner of the github repository and click on fork.
-Note, the fork request takes some time to duplicate your own copy of the repository.
+If you have identified the repository you are making changes to, you navigate to the upper right-hand corner of the GitHub repository and click on the fork.
+Note that the fork request takes some time to duplicate your copy of the repository.

 ![Picture](fork.PNG)